nickmeldrum/npm-package-node-library-seed/README.md

 ## Todo:

+ * allow proxy/ tokens set by CLI args?
- * deal with config - external config file? or set by CLI args? or questions? - should proxy settings be in ENV (machine specific?)
+ * allow config set by CLI/ questions?
+ * allow for HTTPS proxy
  * improve the initialisation of child modules (injecting config?) - removal of "setup" method
  * remove duplication in api based modules (use of got/ proxy etc.)
  * move workingDir into shared place - i.e. config has some derived values?
- * run replacement script on local repo
- * activate travis project: curl -H "Travis-API-Version: 3" -H "User-Agent: API Explorer" -H "Authorization: token $TRAVIS_TOKEN" https://api.travis-ci.org/owner/nickmeldrum/repos > um.json
  * create coveralls project?

 ## Example generator config: